 The Ella Baker Center for Human Rights is seeking an extremely bright, dedicated individual with a passion for racial and economic justice.
-The Local Organizer will be responsible for cultivating and leading our local organizing efforts in Alameda County.
+The Local Campaigner will be responsible for cultivating and leading our local organizing efforts in Alameda County.
 Responsibilities will include:

 - Develop and execute a local organizing strategy to build a base of family members impacted by the justice system, including the creation of outreach materials.